 This is also a great time to discuss your personal experience with credit, both the good and the bad.
 Use real-life examples to drive home the importance of smart credit card use and the consequences of misuse.

-If you are looking for a student credit card, Scotiabank offers two student options.
-The L'earn VISA* card offers a Moneyback reward program as well as savings on rental cars for those student road-trips.
-The Scotiabank SCENE®* VISA* card allows students to earn SCENE points on everyday purchases, earn free movies, and save at participating restaurants.
+If you are looking for a student credit card, Scotiabank offers various options.
+The Scotia Momentum® No-Fee Visa* Card (for students) offers a cash back rewards program.
+The Scotiabank® SCENE+TM VISA* card (for students) allows students to earn Scene+™ points on everyday purchases, earn free movies, and save at participating restaurants.
 Both cards come with no annual fees and a minimum credit limit of $500.

 Give your kids the tools they need for a successful financial future

 When it comes to teaching your children about money, frequency and consistency are key.
 Talk to your kids often, answer their questions, and make the topic of money a normal part of your daily conversations.
 Include your kids in family money decisions and give them real-life opportunities to learn.
 By educating your children about money and using different hands-on tools, you are helping to set them up for a financially successful future.

 Legal Disclaimer: This article is provided for information purposes only.
 It is not to be relied upon as financial, tax or investment advice or guarantees about the future, nor should it be considered a recommendation to buy or sell.
 Information contained in this article, including information relating to interest rates, market conditions, tax rules, and other investment factors are subject to change without notice and The Bank of Nova Scotia is not responsible to update this information.
 All third party sources are believed to be accurate and reliable as of the date of publication and The Bank of Nova Scotia does not guarantee its accuracy or reliability.
 Readers should consult their own professional advisor for specific financial, investment and/or tax advice tailored to their needs to ensure that individual circumstances are considered properly and action is taken based on the latest available information.